 Naan is basically a form of flatbread and is officially served with dinner and lunch.
 It’s a popular bread in Western Asia, Indian Subcontinent, and Central Asia.
 In South Asian countries, India, Pakistan, and Bangladesh naan bread is prepared with different variations like kulcha, tandoori naan, roghni naan, and mince stuffed keema wala naan.

 Traditionally keema naan is prepared with leavened bread in tandoor (clay oven) which has a unique taste and aroma that compels everyone to eat.
 Now the recipe is getting famous all around the world so people are making it in the oven and on the skillet (tawa).
 Most of the restaurants are making naan in an electric tandoor which also provides a similar taste of clay oven.

 My recipe is inspired by Pakistani street style keema naan which is soft, fluffy, and chewy in texture.
 As it’s homemade, so I prepared it in the oven but believe me it’s the same recipe of tandoori keema naan.

 Let me share with you, the First time, I ate "keema naan" from the street food of Lahore then I tried it in Pindi.
 People make keema naan in Tandoor, Tawa or in the oven.
 I made this naan in the oven with great results.
 So spongy, soft, and chewy.
-Watch keema naan youtube video and share it with your family and friends to make it at home.
 It's the best dawat recipe to make.
-If you are looking how to make keema naan or keema wala naan banane ka tariqa then watch recipe video.
+If you are looking how to make keema naan or keema wala naan banane ka tariqa then watch the recipe video.

 Keema naans are soft and buttery in flavor.
-Special stuffing of keema makes it delicious in taste.
+The special stuffing of keema makes it delicious in taste.
 It's a good idea to serve keema naan with green chutney.